To continue our celebration of this last year of AoS, here’s the ninth most popular post of all time on the website, first written in summer 2009.

-There are many ways to create a blanket fort.
-The simplest, by far, is made by draping a king or queen size sheet over a kitchen or dining room table.
-More room can be added by turning the chairs with their backs facing the table and drape the sheet over the chairs as well.
+There are lots of ways to create a blanket fort—the simplest is made by draping a king or queen-size sheet over a kitchen or dining room table.
+Add more room by turning the chairs with their backs facing the table, then drape the sheet over the chairs as well.

-Another easy fort to create involves bunk beds—hang a sheet by tucking it under the top mattress and cover the bed below.
-The end of the bed can be covered by a towel or small blanket… and voila – you have a fort!
+Another easy fort involves bunk beds—hang a sheet by tucking it under the top mattress and cover the bed below.
+The end of the bed is covered by a towel or small blanket… voila, fort!

-Now that the elementary building is over, it’s time to move on to the next level.
-And before you ask my qualifications for such instructions, allow me to provide some —I’m male (yes, women can build awesome forts as well), and I’ve built hundreds of forts for my children.
-And as a child, I even lived in one for an entire summer—it had two rooms, beanbag chairs, a bed, a small fridge, and a TV.
+Allow me to provide my qualifications—I’m a dad, and I’ve built hundreds of forts for my kids.
+I even lived in one for an entire childhood summer—it had two rooms, beanbag chairs, a bed, a small fridge, and a TV.

 - Clothespins or tape